OMENScan/AChoirX/README.md

 12/20/2020 - Beta 35.
 Fix &CNR Counter

 12/27/2020 - Beta 36.
-Change Conditional Logic to only count a single occurance of &FOR and &LST comparisons.
+Change Conditional Logic to only count a single occurrence of &FOR and &LST comparisons.
 This prevents the need for multiple END: statements.
 Multiple comparisons only get a single hit if ANY match is found.
 THIS IS IMPORTANT!!
 Wherever &FOR and &LST are used in CONDITIONAL LOGIC - A SINGLE HIT WILL BE
 TRUE.
 To Test for INDIVIDUAL cases use a specific check and NOT a Check Against a list (&LST, &FOR).
 Expand &FOR and &LST Support to more Actions.
 Add
 HSH:<Filename> Will put the File hash in the &HSH Variable (Only supports a single File for now).
 Trim quotes for CKN: and CKY: